-The Communication Department offers courses and opportunities for individual work in the areas of film, journalism, and digital media.
-The department stresses the artistic and humanistic bases of its disciplines, as well as professional and career interests.
-The communications industry is one of the fastest growing industries in today's world.
-Students who major in communication might expect to find career opportunities in radio, television, film, newspapers, magazines, digital media, advertising, public relations, teaching, and related fields.
+The Communication Department offers courses and opportunities for individual work in the areas of digital media, film, journalism, and business communication.
+The department stresses the artistic and humanistic bases of its disciplines as well as professional and career interests.
+The communication industry is one of the most dynamic in today's professional marketplace.
+Students who major in communication might expect to find career opportunities in digital media, film, broadcasting, journalism, advertising, public relations, marketing, social media management, and related fields.
 Courses in journalism are designed to introduce students to the field and offer opportunities to gain experience in reporting, writing, design, and editing.
 There is a strong emphasis on the ethical aspects of gathering and reporting news.
-A wide variety of internship opportunities are available to communication majors.
+A wide variety of internship opportunities are available to Communication majors.